radioegor146/native-obfuscator/README.md

                           Plain library name for LoaderPlain -V, --version           Print version information and exit -w, --white-list=<whiteListFile>
-                          File with list of whitelist classes/methods for transpilation
+                          File with a list of whitelist classes/methods for transpilation
 ```